 If you've lost a tooth due to injury, decay, gum disease, or any other reason, we recommend dental implants to replace missing teeth.
 Dental implants come the closest to replicating the look, feel, and function of your natural teeth.

 Dental implants are placed into the jawbone and mirror the same function as the root of a tooth.
 The procedure for dental implants is usually performed while a patient is sedated.
-Patients who undergo IV sedation must have an empty stomach and transportation home following the procedure.
 Most sedation patients will have little to no memory of the procedure occurring.